briangreenery/exact-cover-puzzlin/README.md

 The program comes to a solution in about 30 seconds on my computer.
 The file `solution.html` can be opened to view the solution in a nicer format.

+The code is pretty sloppy joe because it's was developed experimentally as I was solving the problem.
+Sorry about that.

 ##### TLDR

     $ node index.js